August 31, 2020

 Unlike a hospital appointed advocate, a private Healthcare Advisor will provide the necessary services that are within your best interest.
 Their loyalty is to you.
 Although they can be resourceful, a hospital-appointed advocate’s loyalty is to their employer (ie. the hospital).

 There is never a bad time to consider working with a Healthcare Advisor.
 People find it especially helpful when they want:

-More engagement with their care and better outcomes
+More engagement in their care (ie. better outcomes and treatment options)

 To get credible and trustworthy information